renecannao/proxysql-old/README.rst

 Introduction
 ============

-ProxySQL is a high performance proxy, currently for MySQL and MariaDB only.
+ProxySQL is a high performance proxy, currently for MySQL and forks (like Percona Server and MariaDB) only.
-Percona is a work in progress and future versions of ProxySQL will support a variety database backends.
+Future versions of ProxySQL will support a variety database backends.

 Its development is driven by the lack of open source proxies that provide high performance.
-Benchmarks can be found at proxysql.com
+Benchmarks can be found at http://www.proxysql.com

 Installation
 ============